-- 1. Show that, in the AND model, false deadlocks can occur due to deadlock resolution in distributed systems.
-Can something be done about it or they are bound to happen? - 2.
+- 1. Show that, in the AND model, false deadlocks can occur due to deadlock resolution in distributed systems .Can something be done about it or they are bound to happen? - 2.
 Explain global state detection based algorithms - 3.
 Demonstrate the various models of deadlocks - 4.
 Inspect the performance of Diffusion Computation based algorithm and find out its message complexity.

 - 1. Client-side caching allows multiple clients to cache the same file.
 There are two schemes to validate the contents of a locally-cached file (or invalidate the contents of the same file cached at remote clients.)
 Those are client-initiated and server-initiated validations.
 Does the client-initiated validation require a file server to be stateful?
 Justify your answer.
 Also show which systems use the client-initiated validation.
 Does the server-initiated validation require a file server to be stateful?
 Justify your answer.
-Also show which system uses the server-initiated validation. - 2.
+Also show which system uses the server to be stateful?
+Justify your answer.
+Also show which system uses the server to be stateful? - 2.
 Compare caching and remote services of DFS - 3.
 Write about file sharing semantics such as session semantics - 4.
 State one merit for using server-side caching?
 Which system uses server-side caching? - 5.
 Discuss model architecture of distributed file system and its components - 6.
 Build a Distributed File system that solves complex issues such as uniform name space, location-independent file sharing, client-side caching (with cache consistency), secure authentication